Agents shouldn't work for the vendor. They should work for you.

 Infrastructure

 Default deployment is our managed environment, with full audit logs, runtime telemetry, and security incident transparency.
-Optional regulated/enterprise tier deploys into the client's own cloud account with us connecting in.

 AI inference posture